DeBaFig/1st-term/README.md

 Using the text file in the branch ["accounts.txt"](https://github.com/DeBaFig/1st-term/blob/DeBaFig-finalProject/accounts.txt) you use the ADMIN login.

-Divided in Administrator an Customer menu you can create and change (limited by a CONST), in the code tickets an users.
+Divided between the Administrator and Customer menu you can create and change tickets and users (limited by a CONST on code).
-You can see the menu options bellow:
+You can see the menu options below:

 -> Administrator Menu